tastyminerals/pretty-d-array/README.md

 Sometimes, you don't need to see complete array but just visualize its structure.
 `prettyArr` truncates big enough arrays to save screen space.
-You can configure the truncation parameters in the source code.

 ```d
 auto bigArr = [300, 600].iota.int!(1).fuze;
 bigArr.prettyArr.writeln;
 ```

+will truncate the array into the following

 ```
 ┌                                           ┐